SoumyajitDas-SkyNet21/Territorial-and-Census-Overview-Of-India/README.md

 1. In Power BI Desktop, go to **Home > Get Data > Web**.
 2. Paste the Wikipedia URL:
    `https://en.wikipedia.org/wiki/States_and_union_territories_of_India`
-3. In the Navigator window, select the relevant table (usually "Table 1").
+3. In the Navigator window, select Table 5

 ### Initial Data Inspection:
 - Review the loaded data for headers, irrelevant columns, and quality issues.